How We Hire Developers

-This exercise should take no more than 4-6 hours of actual coding time.
 We generally allow a week to complete this stage, though it’s fine if you need more time — just let us know.
 We timebox this part of the process so that you have clear expectations around how much time to spend, and because we know that you have other obligations in your life.
 Unlike a whiteboarding interview, you can do this at your own pace and with your own tools.

 3. Trial · Here’s where you really get to see what it’s like to work at Automattic.
 Trial projects help both of us to determine mutual compatibility and let us evaluate your work, communication, and effectiveness.
 This work is paid, part-time, and designed to last between two and eight weeks, for a total of around 40 hours of work.
 This is very flexible, and we’ll craft it to work with your schedule – both when you can start and what your availability is.
 If you’re able to work full-time on the project, great.
 If you can only work two hours on alternate Tuesdays, that’s fine, too.